dirkk0/minimal-mp3player/README.md

 - plays files from the music directory
 - no design at all!

+Binaries are included; if you check them out, don't forget to put something in the music directory.

 ## Notes on how to implement this from scratch

 - install Godot 3.2.4 beta